Brusilov offensive: Battle

 On 8 June, in response to appeals for help from Conrad, Erich von Falkenhayn organized five German divisions under the command of Linsingen, concentrating them near Kovel for a counterattack.
 Brusilov moved to protect his northern flank, while all of his armies continued to maintain pressure all along his Southwest Front.

-On 9 and 10 June, Lechitsky's Ninth Army advanced upon Doroschoutz, Okna and Czarny Potok, as Pflanzer-Baltin's Seventh Army troops retreated.
+On 9 and 10 June, Lechitsky's 9th Army advanced upon Doroschoutz, Okna and Czarny Potok, as Pflanzer-Baltin's 7th Army troops retreated.
 According to Buttar, "It was a graphic demonstration of Brusilov's theories.
 Pressure across a broad front forced the defenders to commit their reserves and left no sectors that could release troops to aid others."
 By 11 June, Pflanzer-Baltin's Gruppe Benigni and XII Corps were forming new defensive lines to the west, as his XI Corps retreated south across the Prut.
-According to Buttar, adding those killed, wounded, or taken prisoner, "...the Austro-Hungarian Seventh Army was a shadow of its former self."
+According to Buttar, adding those killed, wounded, or taken prisoner, "...the Austro-Hungarian 7th Army was a shadow of its former self."

 On 11 June, Felix Graf von Bothmer's South Army prepared a counterattack using Arthur Arz von Straußenburg's VI Corps.
 However, Scherbachev was ready and the front line remained unchanged.

 On 11 June, while pursuing the Austro-Hungarian Army in Bukovina, Russian forces inadvertently crossed into Romanian territory, where they overwhelmed the border guard at Mamornița and had a cavalry patrol disarmed and interned at Herța.
-Having no intention to force the hand of the Romanian Government, the Russians quickly left Romanian territory.
+Having no intention to force the hand of the Romanian government, the Russians quickly left Romanian territory.

-Lechitsky kept the XXIII and XLI Corps moving westward, while the XII and XI Corps advanced south to capture Czernowitz, and III Cavalry Corps threatened Kolomea.
+Lechitsky kept the 23rd and 41st Army Corps moving westward, while the 12th and 11th Army Corps advanced south to capture Czernowitz, and 3rd Cavalry Corps threatened Kolomea.
 By 12 June his Russian troops were attacking Austro-Hungarian positions along the Pruth, and crossing that river by 14 June.
 By then, the Austro-Hungarian losses amounted to 205,000, of which 150,000 were prisoners.

-On 17 June, the Russians captured Czernowitz, and Alexeyev transferred the Third Army from Evert's West Front to Brusilov's Southwest Front.
-Meanwhile, Bothmer's South Army prepared to attack southwards, hoping Pflanzer-Baltin's Seventh Army could hold its ground.
+On 17 June, the Russians captured Czernowitz, and Alexeyev transferred the 3rd Army from Evert's West Front to Brusilov's Southwest Front.
+Meanwhile, Bothmer's South Army prepared to attack southwards, hoping Pflanzer-Baltin's 7th Army could hold its ground.